learn-co-curriculum/ttt-10-current-player/README.md

 * How will we determine whose turn it is?
 Let's make this easy for ourselves, and say that the player that goes first will be assigned the `"X"` token.
 So, if there is only one occupied space on the board, that means that player `"X"` made their move and it is now player `"O"`'s turn.
 If there are two occupied spaces on the board, that means that player `"O"` has just made their move and it is now player `"X"`'s turn, and so on.
 * Try to implement an iterator, like `#each`, to loop over the elements of the board array.
 Remember that the return value of `#each` is the original array on which you are calling that method.
 Keep in mind the desired return value of the `#turn_count` method is the number of turns that have been played.
 * We will need to keep track of the number of turns by setting some sort of counter and starting it at `0`.
-We will need to iterate over each member of the board array, check to see if that element is an "X" or an "O".
-If it is, we increment our `counter` variable by 1.
+We will need to iterate over each member of the board array, check to see if that element is an `"X"` or an `"O"`.
+If it is, we increment our `counter` variable (in programming, `increment` usually means "add 1 to it").

-#### A Refresher Note on Incrementation: The `+=` Operator
+#### A Refresher Note on Incrementing: The `+=` Operator

-Let's say we have a variable called `counter` that we want to increment, or increase, by one, every time a certain condition is met.
+Let's say we have a variable called `counter` that we want to increment (increase by one) every time a certain condition is met.

 We could do it like this: